nmfs-opensci/test-image/README.md

 This uses [repo2docker](https://repo2docker.readthedocs.io/en/latest/config_files.html) and a GitHub Action in `.github/workflows` to build the image and push to `ghcr.io` (the GitHub image repository).

 * Edit Python modules in `conda/environment.yaml`.
 The GitHub Action in `.github` will create the conda-lock file.
 * Edit other files in `binder` directory for the image.
 The `repo2docker` GitHub Action in `.github` will rebuild the image.
 Read about other files you can add to the `binder` directory and how they will be used [here](https://repo2docker.readthedocs.io/en/latest/config_files.html).
+Make sure to update the push criteria in `.github/workflows/repo2docker.yaml` if you add files to the `binder` directory.